ThrottlingTroll/ThrottlingTroll/README.md

 * **IdentityIdExtractor**s, that allow you to limit clients individually, based on their IP-addresses, api-keys, tokens, headers, query strings, claims etc. etc.

+* **CostExtractor**s, that you can use to assign custom *costs* to different requests.
+Default cost is **1**, but if some of your requests are heavier than the others, you can assign higher costs to them.
+Allows for even greater rate limiting flexibility.

 ## Supported rate limiting algorithms

 * **FixedWindow**.
 No more than **PermitLimit** requests are allowed in **IntervalInSeconds**.
 Here is an illustration for the case of no more than 2 requests per each 8 seconds: